Mahammadnajaf/Mahammadnajaf/README.md

-if you like what i do, maybe consider buying me a coffee 🥺👉👈
+if you like what i do, maybe consider buying me a coffee:)

 <a href="https://www.buymeacoffee.com/najafovmahX" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="80" ></a>